Dimantarian/chunky_monkey/README.md

     - Change the forwarded port in the devcontainer.json and (re)build
     - Update the `!mlflow server --host 127.0.0.1 --port 8080` in each notebook to reflect your port of choice

+## Environment

+- You can either use the requirements.txt and you're environment management tool of choice (conda, mamba, venv etc.)
+- Or use the devcontainer :)

 ## Setup

 - Create a .env file using the [sample file](../.env.sample)